 The Employer’s assessment of the quotations will be carried out in stages.

-In the first stage the Procurement Officer will check quotation compliance.
+In the first stage the Procurement Officer will check Quotation Submission compliance.

-In the second stage, the Quality Assessment Panel and Financial Assessment Panel will judge quotations, based wholly on the contents of the quotation which must therefore contain all the information which Suppliers wish to be considered.
+In the second stage, the Quality Assessment Panel and Financial Assessment Panel will judge Submissions, based wholly on the contents of the quotation which must therefore contain all the information which Suppliers wish to be considered.
 The Quality and Financial Panel assessors will work independently and will not have access to each other’s assessments until after the validation of the Financial Submission.

 The final stage will involve a sustainability check and confirmation of the availability of key people and insurances.